JV-root/Projeto-Web-Scraping---Info-Jobs/readme.md

 Before starting this project, you should have some basic knowledge of Python programming and HTML structure.
 You will also need the following Python packages:

-- requests
-- BeautifulSoup
-- csv
+- Selenium
-- datetime
+- Time
-- selenium
+- pandas

 If you're working in a Jupyter Notebook environment, you can install any additional packages using `!pip install packagename` within a notebook cell.
 For example: